& Other Stories & Giorgia Lupi Teamed Up On A Rare Fashion Collaboration

 "From there, we developed three primary patterns, one for each woman, that we then adapted to fit the items we had previously identified for the special collection, reinterpreting the patterns in different ways according to the type of garment or accessory."
 The result?
 A collaboration unlike any we've seen before.

-Available both online and IRL at a two-day exhibit at 97 Kenmare Street in Manhattan's Soho neighbourhood, this collection is sure to be a hit among shoppers.
+Available both online and IRL at the two-day exhibit at 97 Kenmare Street in Manhattan's Soho neighborhood, this collection is sure to be a hit among shoppers.
 So without further ado, check out the just-launched Giorgia Luci x & Other Stores co-lab.

 Advertisement